Updated: June 19, 2017

-The consumer reported the following contact information for IGS:
+The consumers reported the following contact information for IGS:

 Michelle Harp, Restitution Clerk